 It would seem difficult to fulfil all of these requirements simultaneously.
 However, we decided on a licensing model which addresses these concerns, and provides what we believe to the best compromise.

-GPLv2 and GPLv3 are well-understood and respected licences with a track record in nurturing vibrant and innovative developer communities.
-To address the requirement for ease of integration we propose a simple linking exception, namely the straightforward and widely implemented Classpath Exception.
-This allows the software under GPL+Classpath Exception to be linked to third party components (including proprietary components) without those components being subject to the copyleft effects of the GPL.
+GPLv3 is a well-understood and respected licence with a track record of nurturing vibrant and innovative developer communities.
+To address the requirement for ease of integration we propose a simple linking exception, namely a slight variant of the straightforward exception adopted by LibGit2 .
+This allows the software licensed under it to be linked to third party components (including proprietary components) without those components being subject to the copyleft effects of the GPL.
 However, if the radicle-link implementation is itself modified and distributed, then the source code of those modifications will have to be made available to recipients of that code under the same licence.
 Thus there is a clear distinction between code on the radicle-link side of the interface being subject to the copyleft effect, and code on the other side of the interface being free from that effect.

-However, we considered that introducing another licence exception would be undesirable from a licence-proliferation perspective, and we are very conscious of the importance of selecting a licensing model which is easy to understand and implement, and, crucially, does not expose users of the code under that licence to uncertainty as to the scope of the licence they are using.
-In particular, it could inhibit users from improving radicle-link unless they were 100% sure that their improvements did not somehow bring the code outside the scope of the protocol.
-This can be quite a tricky question to answer, and it did not seem reasonable to ask developers to undertake this technical analysis in order to gain certainty as to the scope of the licence.
+We are very conscious of the importance of selecting a licensing model which is easy to understand and implement, and, crucially, does not expose users of the code under that licence to uncertainty as to the scope of the licence they are using.

 Developers may also wish to implement the protocol in their own code.
 We propose that a licensing scheme is developed around the “radicle” trademark, allowing anyone providing code which completely and effectively implements the radicle-link protocol, to use a trade mark such as “radicle compatible”.
 We will publish more information about the licensing policy as it develops.